MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/assembly-how-to-sell-items-assembled-to-order.md

 ---
 title: How to Sell Items Assembled to Order
-description: If the item is set up for assemble-to-order, then the item is not expected to be in stock, and it must be assembled specifically to a sales order.
+description: If the item is set up for assemble-to-order, then the item is not expected to be in inventory, and it must be assembled specifically to a sales order.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual